 If an absence is planned, this is easier to deal with, but those unexpected gaps in coverage can be costly and hinder productivity and profitability.
 When other employees can quickly step in and fill in to cover, this ensures no interruption of services or production.

 While it's true temps or new staff can be hired, this takes time, but when other staff members are able to temporarily step in immediately, this alleviates the stress and pressure when getting new people hired and/or trained.

 Grow employee skill-setsCross training provides a great opportunity for employees to grow professionally by expanding their current skills.
 In addition, the ability to try other job descriptions allows them to gain a valuable diversified work experience which is great for any resume.

-Organizational students historically indicate employees usually enjoy being challenged, and cross training is a great way to give new opportunities to allow professional growth.
-Employees that feel empowered by challenge also tend to possess higher levels of morale, which in turn benefits the company because productivity is typically increased.
+Organizational studies historically indicate employees usually enjoy being challenged, and cross training is a great way to give new opportunities to allow for and encourage professional growth.
+Employees who feel empowered by challenge also tend to possess higher levels of morale, which in turn benefits the company because productivity also typically increases.